owulveryck/api-repository/README.md

 Then I use those objectives to design and develop an underlying API that can handle a bulk of product to store them in a DAO.

 In the end, I give some pointers to host this "_cloud-native_" application on the cloud in a cost-effective way (using GCP app engine).

+## Takeway

+Unit Tests are fundamental for developing software in quality.
+Thinking with objectives is a must to think about reliability from the design of the application.